shamelin/uptimer/README.md

 ## Metrics exposed
 - `uptime_up`: Whether the remote service is up or not.
-- `uptime_latency`: The latency between the uptime-seeker and the remote service.
+- `uptime_latency`: The latency between the uptimer and the remote service.
 - `uptime_status_code`: The status code of the last request to the remote service.

 ## Configuration